Acadian roots grow strong in New Brunswick.

 From the Acadian Peninsula to the Acadia of the Southeast, the Acadian lifestyle has been shaped by the sea, and a blissful backdrop of coastal islands, lighthouses and seaside cottages provide an idyllic setting for a vacation filled with Acadian cultural experiences.

-For a taste of urban Acadie, you’ll find communities in major cities outside the traditionally Acadian and francophone regions, even the ones where you wouldn’t expect to hear much French spoken.
-Centre Sainte-Anne in Fredericton, Centre Samuel-de-Champlain in Saint John and Carrefour Beausoleil in Miramichi are gathering places where francophones and francophiles meet for school, social activities and cultural events.
+For a taste of urban Acadie, you’ll find francophone communities in major cities even outside traditionally Acadian regions.
+Centre Sainte-Anne in Fredericton, the Association communautaire francophone in Saint John and Carrefour Beausoleil in Miramichi are gathering places where francophones and francophiles meet for school, social activities and cultural events.

 The Acadian Reunion